INNVTV/NetCore-Clean-Architecture/README.md

 ![CQRS](https://github.com/INNVTV/NetCore-CQRS/blob/master/_docs/imgs/cqrs.png)

-## Event Sourcing
-xxxx

-## MediatR
-xxxx

-## Cross Cutting Concerns
-Cross cutting concerns such as logging, caching, authorization, etc... are handled by:

 ## ViewModels
 View models that are returned from Query methods will include UI related values such as "canDelete" and "canEdit"